nitad54448/yappari-5-1/README.md

 ## System Requirements
 - Operating System: Windows 10 (64-bit) or Windows 11
-- Display: Standard screen resolution
+- Display: Standard screen resolutions, tested on 1200 pixels to 2400 pixels wide
-- Runtime: LabVIEW 2023 runtime engine
+- Runtime: LabVIEW 2023 runtime engine (installed automatically if using the Releases versions)

 # Get started
 To use this program requires to give it some data, in general, or you can generate some data.
-Be aware of the numeric separator of your system: in most cases is a dot, in some others is a period, see the __Read data__ part.
+Be aware of the numeric separator of your system: in most cases it is a dot, in some others is a period, see the __Read data__ part.
 There are three main commands in this program: __Read data__, __Action__ and __Advanced__.

 ## Read data
 This command opens a menu with several options indicating the type of file to read.